 This is a one-million-dollar question.
 To me, innovation is no rocket science. it’s not even about novelty itself.
 Innovation is about spotting the ability to embrace best-of-breed emerging technologies implemented in one industry and transposing them to another sector with far greater benefits.

 It might be stuff you take from the telecom industry, and you adapt for utilities, for instance.
-Or from the financial market to the health industry.
+Or from the financial Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing approach.
+A market can be defined... to the health industry.
 To me, innovation is about that, it’s that simple.